ncatlab/nlab-content/pages/6/8/4/0/486/content.md

 ### Colimits

 A pretopos is necessarily [[balanced category|balanced]], but while it has coproducts and coequalizers of equivalence relations, it need not have all finite colimits.
-However, if it has countable pullback-stable unions of subobjects (what the [[Elephant]] calls a _$\sigma$-pretopos_), then any internal binary relation generates an equivalence relation and therefore has a quotient, so we can construct arbitrary coequalizers and thus arbitrary finite colimits.
+However, if it has countable pullback-stable unions of subobjects (what the [[Elephant]] calls a _$\sigma$-pretopos_; see [[infinitary coherent category]]), then any internal binary relation generates an equivalence relation and therefore has a quotient, so we can construct arbitrary coequalizers and thus arbitrary finite colimits.
 And we can perform an "internal" version of this argument in a $\Pi$-pretopos with a [[natural numbers object|NNO]], such as a $\Pi$-$W$-pretopos.

 ### The precanonical topology